funkycadet/store-management-api/README.md

-# Express-TypeScript-Boilerplate
+# Store Management API

-This is a backend boilerplate code for ExpressJS in TypeScript.
+This repository contains the code for the Store Management API

 ## Features